-1. Check the brake fluid level.
+- Check the brake fluid level.
 If brake fluid is necessary, add fluid and have the system checked by a NISSAN dealer.
-(See "BRAKE AND CLUTCH FLUID" in the "8 Maintenance and do-it-vourself" section.)

-2. If the brake fluid level is correct, have the warning system checked by a NISSAN dealer.
+(See "Brake and clutch fluid" (P.8-12).) - If the brake fluid level is correct, have the warning system checked by a NISSAN dealer.